syamsaha-dba/ONNX_SIMILARITY/README.md

 # ONNX_SIMILARITY
-To find similarity of original ONNX Models used to generate Vectors for Images
+To find similarity of original ONNX Models used to generate Vectors for Images.
+Using an Oracle 23ai Free Database